0xStation/proposer/README.md

 ## Learn more

-Read the [Blitz.js Documentation](https://blitzjs.com/docs/getting-started) to learn more.
+Read the [Blitz.js Documentation](https://blitzjs.com/docs/getting-started) to learn more!

 The Blitz community is warm, safe, diverse, inclusive, and fun!
 Feel free to reach out to us in any of our communication channels.